tylernwatson/fraud-detection-case-study/readme.md

 - Add Fraud column -- we used all acct_type labels that included the word "Fraud" as fraudulent
 - Strip HTML tags from Event Description
-- Vectorize Event Descriptions usng TF-IDF
+- Vectorize Event Descriptions using TF-IDF
     - Removed stop words, max_df = .5

 ## Assessment Metrics Selected